Feeling a little overwhelmed with bill paying?

-We can help.
-Think of Missoula Aging Services as a one-stop-shop to help you and your loved ones age-in-place.
-The new Money Management program can help you manage your bills and set up a budget that works for you.
+Missoula Aging Services is here for you and your family, helping people to age with confidence.
+The Money Management program can help you manage bills and set up a budget that works for you.

-The Missoula Aging Services Money Management Program is designed to aid older and at-risk adults who are finding difficulties managing their personal financial affairs.
-The purpose of Money Management is to ensure that all your essential bills are paid so that your most important needs are met including shelter, food, clothing, and healthcare.
+The Money Management Program is designed to aid older and at-risk adults who are finding difficulties managing their personal financial affairs.
+Money Management helps ensure that your essential bills are paid so that your most important needs are met including shelter, food, clothing, and healthcare.
 Undeposited checks or unpaid bills can lead to discontinued utility services, late fees and foreclosures.
-Financial difficulties can leave someone vulnerable to financial exploitation and elder abuse.

-Missoula Aging Services professionals are here to provide money management assistance, act as your advocate to prevent exploitation or abuse, and enhance your quality of life by providing peace of mind.
+Missoula Aging Services (MAS) professionals are here to provide money management assistance, act as your advocate to prevent exploitation or abuse, and enhance your quality of life by providing peace of mind.

 Eligibility for Service:

-Each new potential client is interviewed to evaluate current needs.
-After the assessment, our friendly staff can provide you information about additional services you may qualify for, if you wish.
+Each new potential client is interviewed to evaluate their needs.
+If you wish, our friendly staff can provide you with information about additional services you may qualify for.

 Bill Payer: Bill payer staff will partner to assist with your bill-paying activities.
 You make the final decisions about your finances, retain check-signing authority, and keep your own bank accounts.
 Additional bill payer services include balancing checkbooks, maintaining financial records, and preparing financial budgets.

 Paying Agent: A paying agent legally acts in place of, or on behalf of, you as your power of attorney.
 The Money Mangement paying agent receives clients' funds and pays monthly bills directly.

 Representative Payee: As a representative payee, we partner with each client to create a budget and provide a monthly statement that shows how your money was spent and any remaining monthly account balances.
 Your representative payee will stay in contact with you frequently to ensure we understand your individual needs.